AuTrevor/llmem/docs/README.md

 Makes it available on port `8000`, and keeps its cache in `~/.llmem`.

+Update the Dockerfile environment variable to point to other OAI compliant APIs (ollama, etc)

 ```bash
 docker run --rm -p 8000:8000  -v ~/.llmem:/workspace ghcr.io/c0g/llmem:latest
 ```